magcho/books_arika/frontend/README.md

 Test coverage reports are generated in `coverage/` directory.

+**Note**:
+- Test environment uses `happy-dom` instead of `jsdom` for better compatibility in CI/CD environments.
-**Note**: Coverage generation is only available in local development environment.
-In CI/CD (GitHub Actions), coverage is disabled due to compatibility issues with `webidl-conversions`/`whatwg-url` packages in the CI environment.
+- Coverage generation is only available in local development environment.
+In CI/CD (GitHub Actions), coverage is disabled due to compatibility issues.
 Tests run without coverage in CI/CD to ensure compatibility.

 ### Test Structure